 Taking his passion for employee engagement and social media fanaticism to the air, Mint Sales Executive Francois Pienaar was featured on the Big Small Business Show on February 7, 2017 to debate the value of involving your employees in your marketing strategy.

 When The Big, Small Business Show host Allon Raiz, CEO of RaizCorp, asked Pienaar why business owners should consider employees as brand ambassadors, he responded that “It’s not about considering them as ambassadors as they automatically represent your company outside the workplace.
-Therefore, they are brand ambassadors upon employment, and organisations should be more proactive, focusing their efforts on ensuring that they spread positive messages.
+Therefore, they are brand ambassadors upon employment, and organizations should be more proactive, focusing their efforts on ensuring that they spread positive messages.

-Pienaar added that, with 30% of employees engaged, 50% not engaged and 20% actively disengaged, organisations need to try and move that needle to get more for less and squeeze productivity out of employees.
+Pienaar added that, with 30% of employees engaged, 50% not engaged and 20% actively disengaged, organizations need to try and move that needle to get more for less and squeeze productivity out of employees.